sever-sever/vyatta-bash/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Code style update (formatting, renaming)
 - [ ] Refactoring (no functional changes)
-- [ ] Migration from an old Vyatta component to vyos-1x, please link to related PR inside obsoleted component
 - [ ] Other (please describe):

 ## Related Task(s)